-The Measuring Head must be installed with current arrows in the same direction as conventional current flow in the bus.
-No damage will occur if the Measuring Head is reversed, but the system will not produce an output.
+The head must be installed with current arrows in the same direction as conventional current flow in the bus.
+No damage will occur if the head is reversed, but the system will not produce an output.

 4.4 INSTALLATION CONSIDERATIONS